How To Make An Iced Latte Like A Pro

 Step 4: Combine Ingredients

 Add your milk to your glass of ice.
-We like to use 8 ounces of 2% milk but feel free to use whatever type of milk you like best.
+We like to use eight ounces of 2% or whole milk, but feel free to use whatever type of milk you like best.

 Stir gently to combine and sweeten as desired.